 Studies find that recent memories deteriorate first in Alzheimer’s and other forms of dementia.

-Load their favorite songs, movies, and photos onto a tablet or computer they can easily use so they can listen to music they love, watch their favorite movies, and look through old photos anytime.
+Load their favorite songs, movies, and photos onto a tablet or computer they can easily use so they can listen to music, watch their favorite movies, and browse old photos anytime.

 Recommended for you:

-Guest contributor: Kaylynn Evans is the executive director of Vineyard Bluffton, an assisted living community in Bluffton, S.C., specializing in care for those suffering with memory loss.
-Kaylynn has more than twelve years of experience in healthcare, with nearly ten years of specialized experience in dementia care, and is a nationally certified ‘Train the Trainer’ for dementia care.
+Guest contributor: Kaylynn Evans is the executive director of Vineyard Bluffton, an assisted living community in Bluffton, S.C., specializing in care for individuals with memory loss.
+Kaylynn has more than 12 years of healthcare experience, including nearly 10 years in dementia care, and is a nationally certified ‘Train the Trainer’ in dementia care.